Wrap up the day in a sweet way with this low-sugar Grain-Free Berry Crisp

-- 1 Tbsp. lemon juice
+- 1 Tbsp. coconut flour

 - 1 Tbsp. maple syrup

-- ½ cup chopped pecans
+- ¾ cup chopped pecans (raw or toasted)

-- Preheat oven to 350?.
+- Preheat oven to 350℉.

 This post contains affiliate links, which means we receive a percentage of the sale if you use the link to make your purchase.
 This does not change the price of the product.
 This income directly offsets the cost of web hosting and maintenance so we appreciate your support.